mnichols936/GRC-Playground/Policy-As-Code/IAM-Policy-Audits/readme.md

 ### Option A: Quickstart – Fork or Open the Repo

-> If you want to dive straight into testing the policy and running the Rego, fork the GitHub repo or download the included ZIP.
-All necessary files are included.
+> If you want to dive straight into testing the policy and running the Rego, fork the GitHub repo and start on Step 4.
+Terraform and Conftest will be automatically installed and all necessary files are included.
 >

 [GRC Playground](https://github.com/ashpearce/GRC-Playground)